-Here is how-to series from Salty Dawg Bill with Salty Dawg Custom Rods.
-Bill demonstrates how he lays out the guides and tests them when he is building up a custom blank.
+Salty Dawg Bill with Salty Dawg Custom Rods demonstrates how he lays out the fishing rod building eye guides and tests them when he is building a custom fishing rod.

-I first start with a couple sizes of surgical rubber hose that when cut into small bands will fit snug on the blank you are building.
+I first start with a couple sizes of surgical rubber hose that when cut into small bands will fit snug on the blank fishing rod you are building.

 Next, I place the guides in their approximate places on the blank.